dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 ## NRF
 - Paul Dalton
   - An NRF spy whose job is to pretend to work for ULTACO
-- Sean Kalshnikov Ermahgerd
+- Juan Kalshnikov Ermahgerd
   - The most prominent NRF leader and financial backer
 - Charlie Furben
   - An informant working for the NRF, also posing as an ULTACO freelancer
-- Leonard Gull
+- Leo
   - A preachy ideologist whose only purpose is to avert the public eye from the true purpose of the NRF
 - Marcel
   - The first NRF activist to make the player's acquaintance